sharispe/sm-tools-evaluation/README.md

 see the section dedicated to tools for more information such as tool versions.

+#### Dataset

+The version of the Gene Ontology used during the test is the lite version of 2013 03 02 ftp://ftp.geneontology.org/pub/go/godatabase/archive/lite/2013-03-02/

+GOSim & GoSemSim depends on the GO.db package proposed by Bioinconductor.
+The version of Bioiconductor which has been used in this test is version 2.12 see http://www.bioconductor.org/packages/2.12/data/annotation/manuals/GO.db/man/GO.db.pdf for details regarding the version of the GO loaded in Bioconductor 2.12.

+FastSemSim loads any GO specified in OBO-XML and the SML is able to load the OWL and OBO formatted versions.

 ##### Term to Term computations

 This test aims at comparing the tools in computing similarity between terms defined in the Gene Ontology.